 But let us assume that somehow this consent is real.
 Like the purchaser of the house, the citizen has entered into a contract.
 His responsibility to pay for protection of his property corresponds to his right to demand that the protection he has purchased be provided.

 For the statist, this logical connection between rights and responsibilities does not exist.
 He asserts that the corresponding responsibility destroys the right.
 For him, the citizen has a responsibility to suffer the very crime he established government to protect him from in the first place – the invasion of his property.
 He is not entitled to the protection that he has purchased, but instead has a responsibility to tolerate its antithesis.
-As John Locke put it, “the preservation of property being the end of government, and that for which men enter into society, it necessarily supposes and requires, that the people should have property, without which they must be supposed to lose that, by entering into society, which was the end for which they entered into it; too gross an absurdity for any man to own.”
+As John Locke wrote, “the preservation of property being the end of government, and that for which men enter into society, it necessarily supposes and requires, that the people should have property, without which they must be supposed to lose that, by entering into society, which was the end for which they entered into it; too gross an absurdity for any man to own.”

 Paine, Thomas Common Sense from Paine: Collected Writings Literary Classics of the United States, Inc. New York, NY 1955 pg.
 7